CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 A New York marathon to rebuild New York.

-And how's that gonna happen?
+And how is that going to happen?

-Well, every competitor is gonna donate $26 and 20 cents.
+Well, every competitor is going to donate $26.20.

 You know how they got to that number?

-That's a dollar a mile.
+That's $1 a mile.

 Because the original idiot back in Greece who ran that distance to inform somebody that the bad guys are coming is the only reason we have marathons.

-A ribbon.
+A ribbon?

-What would you call this ribbon?
+You mean like the what would you call this ribbon?

-Hurricane awareness ribbon.
+Hurricane awareness ribbon?

 Everybody's already aware.